openstack/networking-bagpipe/doc/source/user/bagpipe-bgp.rst

 Openstack Neutron agent extensions found in this package.

-Moreover, BaGPipe-BGP can also be used standalone (in particular for testing purposes), with for instance VMs tap interfaces or <ith veth interfaces to network namespaces (see `below <#netns-example>`__).
+Moreover, BaGPipe-BGP can also be used standalone (in particular for testing purposes), with for instance VMs tap interfaces or with veth interfaces to network namespaces (see `below <#netns-example>`__).

 BGP and Route Reflection